 We partner with community organizations, leaders, and advocates in the fight for the right to participatory development that ensures decent housing, jobs and healthy and stable communities for all.

-In Baltimore, NESI has partnered with the United Workers, to apply human rights principles to development:
+In Baltimore, NESRI has partnered with the United Workers, to apply human rights principles to development: